Four Of The Best Horror Movies From 2016 Are Now On Amazon Prime

-If you’re looking for the best horror movies of 2016 Amazon Prime now hosts a handful of them.
+If you’re looking for the best horror movies of 2016, Amazon Prime now hosts a handful of them.
 Based on both rave reviews from critics and audiences alike, Amazon Prime is arguably hosting the four best horror movies of 2016.
-Their selections may not stick around as much as subscribers would like them to, but the company does a great job of constantly bringing in new titles; and now that we are in a new year viewers are likely to see even more horror films from 2016 to start trickling in.
+Their selections may not stick around as much as subscribers would like them to, but the company does a great job of constantly bringing in new titles.
+And now that we are in a new year, viewers are likely to see even more horror films from 2016 to start trickling in.
 But the few that they currently have from last year are a must-watch for genre fans.
-Coincidentally they all have two things in common: they are set in the remote woods, and they are A24 movies.
+Coincidentally, they all have two things in common: they are set in the remote woods, and they are A24 movies.

 Green Room

-A young of punk group (The Ain’t Rights) are short on gas and out of cash.
-Due to their desperate situation they reluctantly accept a gig at a Nazi-skinhead club located in the remote backwoods of Oregon.
+A young punk group (The Ain’t Rights) are short on gas and out of cash.
+Due to their desperate situation, they reluctantly accept a gig at a Nazi-skinhead club located in the remote backwoods of Oregon.
 After their performance, they witness a murder backstage and they have to border themselves up in the green room for safety.
 But time is not on their side as the skinheads’ leader starts figuring out the best way to dispose of them.

 Patrick Stewart, Imogen Poots, Joe Cole, and the late Anton Yelchin star in this brilliantly done picture.
 There are moments of brutal violence, dark humor, visual artistry, and edge-of-your-seat suspense, but it ultimately plays out like a fun thrill-ride.
 When Green Room debuted in April of 2016 it was considered one of the best new horror movies of the year, and it remains one of the most popular from the last several.